 Trail Segment Lists

 The Trail Segment Awards have been created to encourage club members to get to know various mountain ranges in southern Arizona via trail hiking.
-Included ranges are the Santa Catalinas, the Rincons, the Tucson Mountains, the Santa Ritas, the Huachucas, Chiricahuas and the Superstitions.
+Included ranges are the Santa Catalinas, the Rincons, the Tucson Mountains, the Tortolitas, the Santa Ritas, the Huachucas, Chiricahuas and the Superstitions.
 Only trails that are mapped and recognized by the relevant land-management agency are included.

 There is also an award for hiking 25 Tucson Urban Trail segments.